Scheduled maintenance: requesting in the catalogue will be unavailable on Sunday 3 March between 3am and 4am AEDT. We apologise for any inconvenience.

-The Library collects material to provide a documentary record of life in New South Wales from the earliest times to the present and to provide information services to the people of New South Wales.
+The Library collects material to provide a documentary record of life in New South Wales and to provide information services to the people of New South Wales.

 Social Media Archive

-A significant activity in the Library's Digital Collecting Strategy is a partnership with CSIRO Data 61 to collect and archive publicly-available social media.
-The Library has been working with CSIRO and their tool Vizie since 2012.
-Over this period the Library has collected tens of million of posts.
+A significant activity in the Library's Digital Collecting Strategy is a partnership with CSIRO Data 61 to collect and archive publicly-available social media content.
+The Library has been working with CSIRO and their tool Vizie since 2012 and has collected tens of million of posts.

 How does the archiving tool work?

-The Library identifies keywords and hashtags which we would like to collect.
-The Archive then gathers the social media posts that contain these keywords and hashtags from a range of sources, including Facebook, Twitter, and Instagram.
-The Library has a set of keywords and hashtags that are regularly collected.
+The Library identifies keywords and hashtags to collect.
+The Archive gathers social media posts that contain these keywords and hashtags from a range of sources, including Facebook, Twitter, Reddit and Instagram.
+Vizie supports the collection of similar content in several languages including English, Chinese, Spanish and Arabic.

-We are also able to respond to new issues and events quickly by adding new hastags which can be used immediately pick up new conversations or conversations from earlier posts that are just emerging as significant.
+We respond to emerging issues and significant events quickly by adding new hashtags and phrases, which immediately pick up posts on these new topics.

 What has been collected?

-In the year 2016/17, the Library collected 15,700,539 posts.
-The posts document a range of subjects including politics, topical issues, business, sport, arts, the environment and major events.
+The Library collects over 40 million posts annually, documenting a range of subjects including politics, topical issues, business, sport, arts, the environment and major events.

-Significant hashtags collected include #auspol for Australian political discussion, #nswpol for New South Wales political discussion, and #ausbiz for Australian business discussion.
+Significant hashtags collected include #auspol for Australian political discussion, #nswpol for New South Wales political discussion, and #covid19nsw for COVID-19 related discussion in NSW.

 Significant events documented included: